By: Jones Willingham

 Fewer bands have had a bigger two years than hometown heroes The Brook and the Bluff.
 The quartet of Joseph Settine (vocals/guitar), John Canada (drums/vocals), Alec Bolton (guitar/vocals) and Fred Lankford (bass/vocals) has become radically popular among listeners for their use of intricate harmonies and soul that has propelled them to opening slots alongside Judah and the Lion and Noah Kahan and appearances at music festivals such as Shaky Knees, Moon River, and SouthSounds.
-There’s a lot of love for these guys in their hometown — we can vouch for them personally, with Joseph, Alec and John all working as excellent teachers for our students in traditional lessons and John and Fred coaching our future rockstars in Rock Band League before they relocated to Nashville to get closer to the music scene.
+There’s a lot of love for these guys in their hometown — we can vouch for them personally, with Joseph, Alec and John all working as excellent teachers for our students in traditional lessons and Fred coaching our future rockstars in Rock Band League before they relocated to Nashville to get closer to the music scene.

 First thing’s first: how’s the tour been going?
 It’s been so cool to see the growth in the crowds and rooms as y’all have gotten more popular.

 Alec: It has been GREAT!
 After 18 months of not touring, there was definitely some hesitancy for sure and nervousness about playing live again, but it really feels like we’ve picked up right where we left off.
 People are super enthusiastic, and it’s weird to see that we, like, gained fans during quarantine.

 John: I second that — it’s been great.
 There have been a couple of great improvements in the way that we’re doing the tour that we’ve just now gotten to do for the first time.
 We finally have a tour manager and sound guy, and they’ve been killing it every night.
 We also just got in-ear monitors for the first time so we can actually hear ourselves.